News — Page 301

 The coronavirus pandemic has disrupted normal operations for nearly every industry, and agriculture is no exception.
 With those disruptions, there have been concerns about the nation’s food supply, especially as some retailers struggled to catch up with the demand amid the crisis.
 Beef was no exception to the shortages, with many meat counters lacking their […]

-The Poarch Band of Creek Indians on Tuesday announced that tribe-owned Muskogee Technology has started producing Personal Protective Equipment (PPE) to assist in the fight against coronavirus (COVID-19).
-Atmore-based Muskogee Technology delivered their first batch of PPE in the form of gowns on Monday, according to a release.
-This came after Muskogee Technology president and […]
+The Poarch Band of Creek Indians announced that Muskogee Technology is producing Personal Protective Equipment to fight against coronavirus (COVID-19).

 For the leader of the state’s largest business organization, there is a clearly defined role her group can fulfill on behalf of Alabama’s small businesses suffering under the weight of the COVID-19 crisis.
 “It is imperative that we help these men and women get back on their feet,” Katie Boyd Britt told Yellowhammer News in […]